St John's, Worcester: History

 St John's played a role in the English Civil War.
 The Parliamentary commander Fleetwood forced his way across the River Teme, to the south of the parish and successfully managed to force his way into St John's, pushing back Royalist forces.
 Parliamentary soldiers plundered the nearby parish church and set it on fire.
 The soldiers also used the church walls to sharpen their pikes and even today the scars are still visible on the sandstone.
 The tower was also used by the soldiers as an observation post, but the spire was shot off by cannon fire, most likely being hit by Cromwell's artillery bombardment on the city, from Red Hill and Perry Wood across the river on the western heights of the city.
 When the civil war was over, Parliament gave £80 towards its restoration.

 Parts of the Parish church of St John in Bedwardine are dated to the late 12th century, although much of the church was rebuilt during the 19th century.

 St John's Parish was once an independent township having only been part of Worcester since 1837.
 St John's was able to expand and flourish because of its location on the roads leading from the city centre, westwards into Mid Wales.
 It was also situated close to the River Severn Bridge which was a very important crossing on the River Severn linking the city to Western areas of the country and other western towns, such as Hereford.
 This attracted many people to trade and settle in St John's.
 The parish also provided lodging for Welsh people trading with the city, who were not permitted to sleep on the streets within the city walls.
 The Parish was allowed its own fayre and bullring, maintaining its independence from the city.
 The bullring was located on the eastern side of the parish, outside the city walls.
 In the bullring, cattle were enraged before being slaughtered because this was believed to improve the quality of the meat.

 In recent times, St John's has become home to a large student population, as a result of the increased growth of the University of Worcester.

-St John's was the first suburb of Worcester to have high rise flats, three of these dominate the St Johns skyline..
+St John's was the first suburb of Worcester to have high-rise flats.
 These have recently (May 2015) been subject to a £5,000,000 visual overhaul to improve their aesthetics.

 Demography

-In the 2001 Census it was recorded that 8,033 persons lived in the St John ward of Worcester.
-At the time that was roughly 8.6% of the city's population.
-Of this figure just 46.7% were male compared to 53.3% who were female.

-The 2001 Census revealed that St John's has a White British population of 98.2%.
-The largest religious group are Christians, who make up 77.6% of the ward's population.
+The 2021 Census found that St John's is quite a diverse suburb of Worcester, it found that of the population at the 2021 Census, 93.9% is White British, followed by 2.2% Mixed, 1.8% Asian, and 1.5% Black.
+The area residents identifying as Christian was recorded at 50.8%, followed by 46.8% Irreligious, 1.1% Muslim and other religions were less than 1%.